WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 - **D_Point.csv**

 #### Operation:
-- Generate empty sites.csv file with controlled vocabulary headers
+- Generate empty sites.csv file with controlled vocabulary headers.
-- Assign SiteNativeID from 'D_Point_ID'
+- Assign SiteNativeID from 'D_Point_ID'.
-- Specify site type based on dictionary that maps the 'D_Point_Type_CD' code to its respective values
+- Specify site type based on dictionary that maps the 'D_Point_Type_CD' code to its respective values.
-- Leave site name as 'Unspecified'
+- Leave site name as 'Unspecified'.
-- Project X and Y coordindates in EPSG:2927 to longitude and latitude in EPSG:4236
+- Project X and Y coordindates in EPSG:2927 to longitude and latitude in EPSG:4236.
-- Map the codes in 'Position_With_CD' to Coordinate mathod CV based on the corresponding dictionary
+- Map the codes in 'Position_With_CD' to Coordinate mathod CV based on the corresponding dictionary.
-- Map the Coordinate accuracy CV from 'Location_CD' based on the corresponding dictionary
+- Map the Coordinate accuracy CV from 'Location_CD' based on the corresponding dictionary.
-- Drop duplicates if any
+- Drop duplicates if any.
-- Generate SiteUUID based on SiteNativeID
+- Generate SiteUUID based on SiteNativeID.
-- Drop data if missing latitude/longitude
+- Drop data if missing latitude/longitude.
 - copy results into **sites.csv** and export.

 #### Sample Data (Note: not all fields shown):